 My apologies for the start-and-stop nature of this blog right now.
 My own health has stabilized (touch wood), but we're going through a health crisis with Tilly, who is very sick and very frail and needs a great deal of care and love.
 We yet don't know what the future holds for our dear old girl, but we're heading up to a specialist vet/animal hospital on the Devon and Somerset border today.
 She has a full day of exploratory tests ahead of her, after which we should know more.
 She's frail and shakey on her feet, but also clear-eyed, present, and very loving.
 We're hoping for good news, of course, but preparing ourselves for whatever the news may be.

-I hope to be back in the office/studio on Monday.
 Deep thanks to everyone who has been keeping the conversation here going while I've been absent.

 The pictures here: Tilly in youth and in her beautiful old age, the two photos taken in the same spot.

 On a bright morning in early summer, with Tilly snoring beside me on the sofa, here are some songs to start the week.
 I trust you'll have no trouble picking out the theme for this week's selections....

 Above: "Dog," a song by American country blues musician Charlie Parr, from his album of the same name (2018).
 The enigmatic video was shot in Parr's hometown: Duluth, Minnesota, on Lake Superior.

 Below: "Dogsong" (also known as "The Sheep Dog Lullaby") by The Be Good Tanyas, a Canadian folk trio from Vancouver.
 This version of the song is from their compilation album A Collection (2000-2021).